-One of my clients a few years back was a media company that had just seen the incoming of a new CIO.
-Now, this new leader was a true visionary: he saw the potential of the IT function to revolutionize the way it worked and to serve stakeholders across functions in new, agile ways.
+One of my HR consulting clients a few years back was a media company that had just seen the incoming of a new CHRO.
+Now, this new leader was a true visionary: he saw the potential of the HR function to revolutionize the way it worked and to serve stakeholders across functions in new, agile ways.

 He was an inspiring and highly intelligent leader and was able to truly set the vision for the future of the company in a meaningful way.
 When he spoke at town halls, everyone listened with rapt attention.

 But unfortunately, when everyone went back to their daily grind, old habits continued to prevail.